lostatc/retain-sync/docs/zielen.1.rst

 * An asterisk '*' matches anything, but stops at slashes.
 * A double asterisk '**' matches anything, including slashes.
 * A question mark '?' matches any single character.
-* A set of brackets '[]' matches any single character contained within the brackets.
+* A set of brackets '[]' matches any one of the characters contained within the brackets.
-* To match any of the above meta-characters literally, wrap them in brackets.
+* Any of the above meta-characters can be matched literally by wrapping them in brackets.
 * File names starting with a dot '.' (hidden files) are not matched unless the pattern explicitly includes a dot.
 * Patterns ending with a slash only match directory paths.